prochorz/figma-export-variables/README.md

 ## How it works?
 This script initiates the browser and extracts variables from Figma within its interface.
 A Figma login is required.
 If it's your initial login using Puppeteer, the script may open the browser with a graphical user interface to facilitate the manual login process into Figma.
+If the script cannot find a collection inside the Figma file, it will attempt to copy the file and retrieve the collection from the duplicate.
+Upon successfully or unsuccessfully obtaining the data from the duplicate, the duplicated file will be deleted.

 ## Install